I often enjoy painting my spirit guides.

-Isis is a wonderful Goddess of magic and life, of protection and guidance, and really enjoy working with her.
+Isis is a wonderful Goddess of magic and life, of protection and guidance.

 Let’s create some magick together!

 - My favorite oil pastel techniques – soft blending & creating texture

 - Connecting with our guides

 - Creating a portrait with symbolism and imagery